Title

 Facts:

-• On April 14, 1961, Francisco Macatangay applied to the Bureau of Lands for temporary agricultural use of a 1,200-square-meter land in Sta.
+• Francisco Macatangay applied with the Bureau of Lands on April 14, 1961 for temporary agricultural use of a 1,200-square-meter land in Sta.
 Clara, Batangas.

-• Macatangay introduced improvements, including dikes and fillings, on the eastern bank of the Sta.
-Clara River (also known as the Pantalan River).
+• Francisco Macatangay constructed dikes and fillings on the eastern bank of the Sta.
+Clara river (also called the Pantalan river) as improvements to his adjoining fishpond.

-• After notice and hearing, the Secretary of Public Works and Communications found on November 29, 1961, that the Sta.
-Clara River was navigable and used by the public for passage and fishing.
+• After notice and hearing, the Secretary of Public Works and Communications found on November 29, 1961 that the river was navigable, used by the public for passage and fishing, and that Francisco Macatangay’s dikes and fillings encroached into the public navigable river in violation of Republic Act 2056, and ordered removal of the constructions and restoration of the encroached areas.

-• Macatangay filed a motion for reconsideration, which was denied.
+• Francisco Macatangay filed a motion for reconsideration which the Secretary denied.

 Ruling: